 - If you awaken in the night repeat any of the “winding down techniques” mentioned above.

 Well, there’s a start for you.
 I hope that something here will help you get on a routine of good sleep.
 It will probably take more than a day or two to see the results, but give it a chance.

 Anyone, have any other suggestions?

 Feeling Your Pain and Restlessness;

 P.S.
 Sometimes, all we need is to be a bit more activity during the day.
 This is hard for us, Fibro Warriors; however, I found this online program that helps me move a bit more even if just from a chair.
 And I just do what I can and not worry about keeping up which is just what she encourages us to do.
-There are even a few free courses, like the jumpstart that start Monday, April 1.
+There are even a few free courses, like this jumpstart.